medzuslovjansky/medzuslovjansky.github.io/docs/learn/simple-grammar/level-2.md

 <VerbsPresentTense />

-In `Slovianto` level 1 you have learned that the present tense is formed by adding the ending `-(e)t` to the stem: _`ja děla-t`_ "I do", _`vy prosi-t`_ "you ask", _`oni nes-et`_ "they carry".
+In :notr[Slovianto] level 1 you have learned that the present tense is formed by adding the ending `-(e)t` to the stem: :isv[ja děla-t] "I do", :isv[vy prosi-t] "you ask", :isv[oni nes-et] "they carry".
 To the Slavic ear, however, this sounds unnatural, because all Slavic languages inflect their verbs for person and number.
 To make a better impression, there is a lot to be gained by learning some of these personal endings as well.

 So, time to forget the ending `-t`!
 Instead, remember the following endings: `-m`, `-š`, `-Ø` (no ending) in the first, second and third person singular, and `-mo`, `-te`, `-ut` in the first, second and third person plural.
 When the stem ends in a vowel, insert `-j-` before the ending `-ut`.
 When the stem ends in a consonant, insert `-e-` before the remaining endings.
 See the table to the right for some examples.

-The ending `-š` and the personal pronoun `ty` should be used only for family, friends, children etc. In other cases, address people in the second person plural (`vy`, `-te`).
+The ending `-š` and the personal pronoun :isv[ty] should be used only for family, friends, children etc. In other cases, address people in the second person plural (:isv[vy], `-te`).

 ### Past tense

 <VerbsPastTense />

 In the past tense, verbs are not conjugated for person.
 However, they are conjugated for gender.
-This may seem odd, but the explanation is pretty simple: the form _`dělal`_ is actually a participle, meaning something like „having done”, and that's why it agrees with the subject in gender and number, but not in person.
+This may seem odd, but the explanation is pretty simple: the form :isv[dělal] is actually a participle, meaning something like „having done”, and that's why it agrees with the subject in gender and number, but not in person.
 The forms are those shown in the table to the right.

 ### Future tense

-The future tense is formed by combining the future tense of the verb `byti` „to be” with the infinitive.
-The forms are the same as if a verb **\*`bud-ti`** were conjugated in the present tense: `ja budem dělati, ty budeš dělati, on bude dělati`, etc.
+The future tense is formed by combining the future tense of the verb :isv[byti] „to be” with the infinitive.
+The forms are the same as if a verb **\*`bud-ti`** were conjugated in the present tense: :isv[ja budem dělati], :isv[ty budeš dělati], :isv[on bude dělati], etc.

 ### Conditional

-The conditional is formed by adding the particle `by` to the past tense, and therefore subject to gender agreement: `ja by dělal` „I (m.) would do/have done”, `ty by dělala` „you (f.) would do/have done”, `my by dělali` „we would do/have done”.
+The conditional is formed by adding the particle :isv[by] to the past tense, and therefore subject to gender agreement: :isv[ja by dělal] „I (:abbr[m.]) would do/have done”, :isv[ty by dělala] „you (:abbr[f.]) would do/have done”, :isv[my by dělali] „we would do/have done”.

 ### Imperative

 <VerbsImperative />

 Apart from the imperative form you have already learned (the 2nd person plural), there are also imperative forms for the 2nd person singular and the 1st person plural.
-The endings are `-j` (2 sg.), `-jmo` (1 pl.) and `-jte` (2 pl.) after a vowel, and `-i` (2 sg.), `-imo` (1 pl.) and `-ite` (2 pl.) after a consonant.
-Thus, :isv[dělajte] means „do!” and can be directed at more people at once, but also serve as a more polite singular form, while :isv[dělaj] should only be used for friends, family and children. _`Dělajmo`_ means: „Let's do”.
+The endings are `-j` (:abbr[2 sg.]), `-jmo` (:abbr[1 pl.]) and `-jte` (:abbr[2 pl.]) after a vowel, and `-i` (:abbr[2 sg.]), `-imo` (:abbr[1 pl.]) and `-ite` (:abbr[2 pl.]) after a consonant.
+Thus, :isv[dělajte] means „do!” and can be directed at more people at once, but also serve as a more polite singular form, while :isv[dělaj] should only be used for friends, family and children. :isv[Dělajmo] means: „Let's do”.

 ### The verb „to be”

 <VerbsToBe />

-Since all the above also affects the only irregular verb in `Slovianto`, `byti` „to be”, here is its complete conjugation.
+Since all the above also affects the only irregular verb in :notr[Slovianto], :isv[byti] „to be”, here is its complete conjugation.

 ---